Treats type 2 diabetes. Used together with a proper diet and exercise to help control high blood sugar.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to repaglinide.
-Do not use this medicine if you are in diabetic ketoacidosis.
-This medicine is only for patients with Type 2 diabetes who are not using insulin to control their blood sugar.
+Do not use this medicine if you have had an allergic reaction to repaglinide.
+Do not use this medicine if you have type 1 diabetes or diabetic ketoacidosis.
+Do not use this medicine if you are also using gemfibrozil (Lopid®).

 How to Use This Medicine